On the perturbation of an $L^2$-orthogonal projection: Main results

 \subsection{Lower bounds}

-As is well known, the $L^{2}$-orthogonal projection onto the column space of a matrix is not necessarily a continuous function of the entries of the matrix~\cite{Sun1984,Sun2001}.
-In this subsection, we attempt to establish some novel lower bounds to characterize the deviation $\|P_{B}-P_{A}\|_{F}^{2}$.
+As is well known, the $L^{2}$-orthogonal projection onto the column space of a matrix is not necessarily a continuous function of the entries of the matrix (see, e.g.,~\cite{Sun1984,Sun2001}).
+In this subsection, we attempt to establish some lower bounds for $\|P_{B}-P_{A}\|_{F}^{2}$.

 The first theorem is based on the identities~\eqref{ide1.1} and~\eqref{ide2.1}.

 \begin{theorem} Let $A\in\mathbb{C}^{m\times n}_{r}$, $B\in\mathbb{C}^{m\times n}_{s}$, $E=B-A$, and $\widetilde{E}=B^{\dagger}-A^{\dagger}$.
 Define